jsacksick/commerce_license_billing/README.md

 That means that if the customer registers on April 1st, his order is free and he pays nothing.
 On the first day of May, he will be charged for the April monthly fee, and the april usage (if any).
-If on May 15th he cancels his subscription, on the first day of June he will pay the prorated montly fee for May, and the prorated usage for May.
+If on May 15th he cancels his subscription, on the first day of June he will pay the prorated montly fee for May, and the usage for May.

 Prorated payments